Sabattus (CDP), Maine

 Sabattus is a census-designated place (CDP) comprising the primary village in the town of Sabattus, Androscoggin County, Maine, United States.
-It is situated in the northwest corner of the town, at the outlet of Sabattus Pond and the start of the Sabattus River, a south-flowing tributary of the Androscoggin River.
+It is situated in the northwestern corner of the town, at the outlet of Sabattus Pond and the start of the Sabattus River, a southward-flowing tributary of the Androscoggin River.
 Maine State Route 126 forms the southern edge of the CDP; the highway leads west 6 mi to the center of Lewiston and northeast 20 mi to Gardiner.
 State Route 9 runs south from Sabattus 9 mi to Lisbon Falls and follows Route 126 northeast to Gardiner.

 Sabattus was first listed as a CDP prior to the 2020 census.